European Utilities, Cement Makers Slide on Talk of EU Emissions Trading Changes

 Posted on February 12, 2026

-MILAN, Feb 12 - European utilities tumbled on Thursday, tracking a sharp slide in carbon prices after suggestions the EU should intervene in the market, a move that investors fear could squeeze the sector’s earnings.
+MILAN, Feb 12 - European utilities and cement makers tumbled on Thursday, tracking a sharp slide in carbon prices after suggestions the European Union should intervene to reform the market, which investors fear could squeeze these sectors' earnings.

 Europe’s benchmark carbon contract fell to its lowest level since August after leaders from countries including Germany and Italy said the European Union should consider revising the bloc’s emissions trading system (ETS).